codewars/docs/content/curating/kata.md

 ### Attempting the Kata

 Training on a kata and solving it is the first step to verify its quality, but also a very effective one.
 Reading through the description, users can check if it's clear enough, or something needs to be reworded or explained in a clearer way.
 When tests are run, reviewers can verify if they are sufficient, or whether assertion messages are clear and easy to understand.
-Users can check whether their experience with the kata meets all [Kata authoring best practices][authoring-best-practices].
+Users can check whether their experience with the kata meets all expectations.
 When any issues are found, users can raise issues or suggest changes in kata discourse.

 When kata is successfully solved, user unlocks further steps of the review process.